ioccc-src/winner/faq.md

 Please see the [bugs.html](bugs.html) file for details about known problems with IOCCC entries.
 In some cases you may be dealing with a problematic entry.
 In a few fun cases, the IOCCC does not compile by design!

 If you have a fix that makes a minimal impact to the entry, then please consider submitting that change in the form of a pull request.
-Please see FAQ 5.2 <a href="#fix_an_entry">"How may I submit a fix to an IOCCC entry"</a> for details.
+Please see [FAQ 5.2 How may I submit a fix to an IOCCC entry](#fix_an_entry).
+See also the [FAQ 6.10 How does someone make a change to a file and submit that change as a GitHub pull request](#ull_request) for more information about pull requests.

 In some cases alternative code has been added that does compile on some or most systems.
 Check the write up for the entry for "alt" code and possible ways to compile and run that code.
 In some cases we replaced the original code (but not the `.orig.c` file!) with code that works for modern systems but one can view the original code in the